aws-samples/aws-modernization-workshop-for-newrelic/content/pixie/using_pixie/scenario_3.md

 ![image](/images/pixie/3-service-1.png)
 Although the above page, `px/service` gives us a visualization of the HTTP Latency we observed with `px/cluster`, it still doesn't provide us with enough information to determine what is actually *causing* the high latency.

 There is more information, however, below this section.
 Scroll down to **Sample Of Slow Requests**.
 This will provide us with exactly what we need: "slow requests."
+Using this feature from Pixie, we'll be able to identify *where* the long page load is triggered from.

 ![image](/images/pixie/3-service-2.png)

+Looking at the **REQ_PATH**, we can now identify that the slow request is to the `/api/admin` endpoint.
+We can then conclude that the `admin-service` is the source of the long loading times.

+> **What's hapenning?** When `frontend-service` makes a request for admin actions on TinyHat.Me, it is taking a long time for `admin-service` to respond.
 ### Using `px/flamegraph` to find the potential fix

+#### Flamegraphs in Pixie
 We are going to use Pixie's Always-On Profiling feature to investigate this slowdown, using a flamegraph to identify a performance issue within the application code.

 Every ~10ms, the Pixie profiler samples the current stack trace on each CPU.
 The stack trace includes the function that was executing at the time of the sample, along with the ancestor functions that were called to get to this point in the code.